Benign Prostatic Hyperplasia (BPH): Symptoms, Causes & Treatment Guide

 Conclusion

 Benign prostatic hyperplasia (BPH) is a common condition in men as they get older, and it has a variety of signs and symptoms that can range from mild to severe.
-While the exact cause is not known, there are several risk factors including age and lifestyle choices that may increase your chances of developing BPH.
+While the exact cause is not known, there are several risk factors, including age and lifestyle choices, that may increase your chances of developing BPH.
 Treatment options vary depending on the severity of symptoms, but medications such as alpha-blockers and 5-alpha reductase inhibitors are often used to treat BPH.
 If you think you might be suffering from this condition, it's important to speak with your doctor so they can help diagnose and manage your symptoms.